Lichtenbaum-van Hamel duality for singular varieties over $p$-adic fields: Preliminaries

 It is important to note that the assignment of topologies in Proposition \ref{top motives} agrees with the one given by Harari and Szamuely in \cite[\S 2]{HS05}.
 In particular, the cohomology groups $H^n(k,[0\to G])$ and $H^n(k,G)$ are canonically isomorphic as topological groups.
 This fact is important because we will need the duality results for Deligne 1-motives over $p$-adic fields proven by these authors.
-In these results, they used a modified profinite completion for the group $H^{-1}(k,M)$.
-More precisely, they proved that the Yoneda pairing
+In these results, for a Deligne 1-motive $M$, they introduced a modified profinite completion for the group $H^{-1}(k,M)$, which can be done for a generalized 1-motive $M=[L^D\to G]$ as follows: we defined $H^{-1}_\wedge(k,M)$ as

+which is certainly profinite viewed with the subspace topology from $L^D(k)^\wedge$.
+Harari and Szamuely proved that, when $M$ is a Deligne 1-motive, the Yoneda pairing

 induces a perfect continuous pairing